mholmboe/atomipy/README.md

 Atomipy now uses a standardized approach for handling simulation Box parameters across all functions:

-- All functions accept a generalized `Box` parameter (replacing the previous `Box_dim` parameter in most functions)
+- All functions accept a generalized `Box` parameter and normalise internally
 - The `Box` parameter supports three formats:
   1. **Orthogonal box**: A 1x3 array `[lx, ly, lz]` for simple rectangular boxes
   2. **Cell parameters**: A 1x6 array `[a, b, c, alpha, beta, gamma]` for crystallographic notation
   3. **Triclinic box**: A 1x9 array `[lx, ly, lz, 0, 0, xy, 0, xz, yz]` using GROMACS triclinic Box format

 - Conversion utilities are automatically applied internally based on the format provided
-- Backward compatibility is maintained for functions still using `Box_dim` and `Cell` parameters

 Example usage with the different formats: